shopware/docs/guides/plugins/plugins/storefront/add-custom-page.md

 ## Next steps

 Now that you know how to create a custom page, you can make it more beautiful with some styling.
 To get a grip on it, head over to our guide on [Add custom styling](add-custom-styling.md).
 Or maybe you want to make your page more dynamically with a bit javascript, which is explained in our [Add custom Javascript](add-custom-javascript.md) guide.

+Also, you should know about pagelets, which are covered here [PLACEHOLDER-LINK: Pagelets guide].